Ray J Claims Kim Kardashian Cheated On Him, Discusses Whitney Houston Death With Stacy Francis On ‘Celebrity Big Brother’

 As if his conversation about Kim Kardashian wasn’t enough, Ray J also brought up another former girlfriend.
 On Thursday night, in the Celebrity Big Brother confessional, the “Sexy Can I” singer recalled the tragedy that was Whitney Houston’s death.

 In an emotional moment, Ray J confessed that he carries a lot of guilt for what happened to Whitney.
 He said that he has talked to Stacy Francis about the events that led to Whitney’s death and that she, too, carries a lot of guilt.
-It was Stacy who had a very highly publicized blow out with Whitney.
+It was Stacy who had a very highly publicized blow-out with Whitney.

 “Stacy and I we had a conversation about what happened with Whitney Houston before she passed,” Ray J said. “‘I never talk about it but it was something I felt she wanted to talk about and it was the right time so we talked briefly about it and I told them how I felt, how I blame myself on a lot of stuff.”